ipleiria-ciic/data-augmentation-iiot/README.md

 ### Description

 The Industrial Internet of Things (IIoT) leverages interconnected devices for data collection, monitoring, and analysis in industrial processes.
 Despite its benefits, IIoT introduces cybersecurity vulnerabilities due to inadequate security protocols.
-This paper focuses on intrusion detection in IIoT networks, addressing challenges of limited and imbalanced datasets.
+This work focuses on intrusion detection in IIoT networks, addressing challenges of limited and imbalanced datasets.

 Prior works have proposed Machine Learning (ML) for intrusion detection in IIoT, with ML models reliant on diverse and representative training data.
 Limited datasets and class imbalance hinder model generalization, emphasizing the need for data augmentation.